Facts & Statistics for Back Pain Relief

 Knowing when to see a doctor for your back pain can be difficult especially when you aren’t sure about the cause of the pain.
 The best indicator that you should see a doctor is if that the pain has continued past a few weeks, and home remedies have not improved the pain.
 If the pain is severe and spreads down both legs, or causes weakness, numbness or tingling in the back or down the legs the injury needs medical attention.
 Back pain is not something to take lightly; even though it is very common among Americans, the condition can turn chronic if not treated.

 The physical therapists at Life Health Medical Center will teach you special relaxation techniques, as well as low-impact muscle strengthening exercises that are developed around your current physical level.
 Whereas not everybody heals the same, not every exercise plan is considered standard, either.
-This is why our therapists design a unique plan that is customized with each specific patient’s needs in mind.
+This is why our therapists design a unique plan that is customized with each specific patient’s needs in mind to offer back pain relief.

 Caring for Back Pain at Home